By Thailand specialist Rebecca

-It’s a crash induction to the spices and herbs that are ground into the pastes that flavour northern Thai dishes, and moreover a first-hand perspective into the daily life of a Thai family.
+It’s a crash induction to the spices and herbs that are ground into the pastes that flavor northern Thai dishes, and moreover a first-hand perspective into the daily life of a Thai family.

 Staying with a local hill tribe

-The ethos of both lodges is to preserve the ancient cultures of the local communities of tribes, while allowing visitors in participate in their lifestyle in a positive way.
+The ethos of both lodges is to preserve the ancient cultures of the local communities of tribes, while allowing visitors to participate in their lifestyle in a positive way.

 You’re hosted by the local hill tribe and sleep in a traditional stilted house.
 Meals are cooked by your hosts — there’s no menu, you’re simply invited to sit cross-legged on the floor and served what seems like a banquet of food.